 to learn about physical geography including weather and climate, rivers and seas, land forms, plants and animals;

 to increase knowledge and understanding of population, settlements, communication, movement and economic activities;

 to develop observation and enquiry skills.

 In Key Stage 1 Geography is mainly taught through cross-curricular topics.
-In Key Stage 2 it is taught as a discrete subject, focusing on specific skills, places and themes in each Year group.
+In Key Stage 2 Geography is delivered through the topics the children are learning, focusing on specific skills, places and themes in each Year group.